Factorio: Gameplay

 Factorio is a construction and management simulation game focused on resource-gathering with real-time strategy and survival elements.
 The player advances by locating and harvesting resources to craft various tools and machines, which in turn create more advanced materials that allow for the progression to more sophisticated technologies and machines.
 Players progress by expanding and managing their factory, which automates the mining, transportation, processing, and assembly of resources and products.
 Progression incentivizes the player to design and create their factories in ways that allow for larger scales of production and automation.
 Players research advanced technologies that allow them to create new structures, items, and upgrades, starting with basic automation and eventually leading to oil refining, robots, and the ability to launch a rocket.
 The game features a blueprint system, which allows players to create reusable blueprints for factory parts or entire factories.
 The circuit system allows for the creation of complex networks that widen the range of actions one can automate.

 The base game is won by launching a rocket.
 Constructing a rocket requires a large amount of resources and research of technology, which motivates the player to set up a sizeable, effective factory in order to achieve this goal.
 After launching the rocket, the player can continue to build their factory.

 Combat

-The player is tasked with defending themselves and their factory from the planet's indigenous fauna, known as 'Biters', 'Spitters', and 'Worms', who live in colonies which can be destroyed by the player to prevent further enemy spawning.
-Additionally, they become increasingly hostile as pollutant is emitted by the player's factory, necessitating consideration of the balance between the player's production and the enemy's aggressiveness.
+The player is tasked with defending themselves and their factory from the planet's indigenous fauna, known as 'biters', 'spitters', and 'worms', who live in colonies which can be destroyed by the player to prevent further enemy spawning.
+Additionally, they become increasingly hostile as pollution is emitted by the player's factory, necessitating consideration of the balance between the player's production and the enemy's aggressiveness.
 The player can use defensive turrets, tanks, and other weapons to eliminate enemies.
 As the game progresses, enemies evolve and become harder to defeat.

-Players may also elect to set the game setting to "peaceful" during the start of the game, in which the fauna will still spawn but only attack the player and factory in retaliation from direct physical damage on themselves or a neighboring unit.
+Players may also elect to set the game setting to "peaceful" during the start of the game, in which the fauna will still spawn but only attack the player and factory in retaliation from direct damage to themselves or to a neighboring unit.